 Arelis Hernandez, political reporter for The Washington Post and JCamp 2004 alumna, returns as the program’s director.
 “When people ask me what makes JCamp so special, I point them to our students,” said Hernandez.
 “In its 17th year in operation, JCamp alumni have gone off to stellar careers and become leaders within their own communities and fields, taking to heart the one-on-one instruction on fact-finding, the deep social questions we explore and the sense of duty we promote to tell the truth even when it hurts.
 At JCamp, our mission is not limited to creating the next generation of media professionals, but of building civic leaders who value the freedom of the press, diversity and critical thinking.
 In their applications, our 2017 class showed us these are the subjects they are thinking about as young people.”

 Neal Justin, TV critic for The Minneapolis Star Tribune, returns this year as JCamp’s associate director.
-The volunteer faculty members include Ben Bartenstein, reporter for Bloomberg News; Clea Benson, deputy editor for POLITICO Pro; Paul Cheung, Director of Visual Journalism for NBC News Digital; Cristela Guerra, reporter for The Boston Globe; Kyndell Harkness, news and sports photo editor for The Minneapolis Star Tribune; Caridad Hernandez, executive producer, investigations and special projects for CBS4 Miami; Timmy Huynh, photo editor for The Wall Street Journal; and Padma Rama, broadcast journalist for The Associated Press.
+The volunteer faculty members include Ben Bartenstein, reporter for Bloomberg News; Clea Benson, deputy editor for POLITICO Pro; Paul Cheung, Director of Visual Journalism for NBC News Digital; Cristela Guerra, reporter for The Boston Globe; Kyndell Harkness, news and sports photo editor for The Minneapolis Star Tribune; Caridad Hernandez, executive producer, investigations and special projects for CBS4 Miami; Timmy Huynh, photo editor for The Wall Street Journal; and Richard Lui, journalist and news anchor for MSNBC.

 AAJA is proud to accept the following students to JCamp 2017:

 Nell Mari Barrios — Linn-Mar High School — Marion, IA

 Hadassah Betapudi — Evangelical Christian School — Memphis, TN